 - Build an invoice and list the tracked “project time” – the sum due is automatically calculated*

-- Save it as a template for future use
+- Save it as an invoice template for future use

 *The automatically calculated time based on tracked project time is optional – you can omit this step and enter your invoicable items manually.

-Using the automatic invoicing template can save you hours of work, so let’s get into it!
+Making an invoice using the automatic invoice feature can save you hours of work, so let’s get into it!

 1. Set your billable rates per employee